L. Patrick Gray: Watergate and the FBI's investigation

 On June 17, 1972, just six weeks after Gray took office at the FBI, five men were arrested after breaking into the Democratic National Committee headquarters at the Watergate hotel complex in Washington, D.C.

 Gray first learned of the Watergate break-ins on June 17 from Wes Grapp, the Special Agent in Charge of the Los Angeles field office.
 Gray immediately called Mark Felt, his second in command.
 At the time, Felt only had limited information, remaining unclear as to whether it was a burglary or bombing attempt.

 Felt had more information the next day, when he informed Gray that the burglars had connections to the Committee for the Re-Election of the President (CRP), that one burglar (McCord) was head of security for the committee, and that at least one listening device had been found.
 Gray recalled the conversation concluding with the exchange:

 "Are you absolutely certain that we have jurisdiction?"
 I asked.

 "I'm sure of it," he [Felt] answered.

 "Just check it and be absolutely certain," I ordered.
 "And then investigate it to the hilt with no holds barred."

 On the same day, June 18, 1972, Gray also met later-identified Watergate conspirator Fred LaRue in California.
 The two discussed Watergate, according to LaRue, and made arrangements to meet again back in Washington, D.C.
 In his own memoir, Gray relates the LaRue meeting as a chance encounter at a hotel swimming pool and quotes their entire Watergate-related conversation:

 "The Watergate thing is a hell of a thing," he said.

 "You bet it is, Fred," I answered.
 "We're going to investigate the hell out of it."

 That was all either of us said about it.

 For the first six months of the investigation, Gray remained heavily involved.
-It was only when it became apparent that the White House was involved that Gray recused himself from the investigation and handed control over to Mark Felt.
+It was only when it became apparent that the White House was involved that Gray recused himself from the investigation and handed control over to Felt.